Voog/design-boilerplate/README.md

 * Click on the **+** button next to the **Components** heading.
 * Add **name** for the component.
 * No need to specify anything in the **manifest.json**.

-Each standard design should respect the naming conventions for file names to preserve the unity of the templates.

 #### Standard design required components
 ##### template-head